Will a Fifth Park Be Built at Disney World?

-Rumors and speculation are once again flying about a fifth gate at Walt Disney World.
+Rumors and speculation are again flying about a fifth gate at Walt Disney World.
 I’ll make a not-so-bold prediction: Disney won’t build a 5th theme park in Florida any time soon.
 Want a bolder prediction?
 No one reading this will see a fifth gate at Walt Disney World in their lifetime.
-(We’re talking fifth theme park gate–none of that ‘water theme park’ nonsense.)
+(Updated July 13, 2022.)